 Still confused?
 We’ve got a couple of scenarios to help explain how it works:

-Driver A and Driver B live in Vancouver and are involved in an accident.
+Scenario 1: Driver A and Driver B live in Vancouver and are involved in an accident.
 Since Driver A is found to be 100% at fault, his insurance company is responsible for paying out the claim for both his vehicle as well as the other driver’s.
 This would be considered a traditional insurance system.

-In Toronto, there’s been a fender-bender between Driver C and Driver D – with Driver D being 100% at fault.
+Scenario 2: In Nova Scotia, there’s been a fender-bender between Driver C and Driver D – with Driver D being 100% at fault.
 Under the no-fault system, it doesn’t matter who was responsible for the accident.
 Driver C will deal with her own insurance company to cover her vehicle damage – she will not have to pay a deductible (unless she has a deductible for DCPD).
 Driver D’s insurance company will pay out the claim to cover his vehicle damage, but only if he has Collision (or All Perils) coverage.
 Also, Driver D will have to pay his deductible because he was at fault.

 So even though you could technically be responsible for an accident, under the no-fault system your insurer wouldn’t have to pay for the damages to the other driver’s vehicle.